Naltrexone is a medication used in medication-assisted treatment (MAT) to treat both opioid and alcohol use disorders.

 Naltrexone for Opioid Use Disorders

 Extended-release injectable naltrexone is approved for treatment of people with opioid use disorder.
 It can be prescribed by any healthcare provider who is licensed to prescribe medications, special training is not required.
 It is important that medical managed withdrawal (detoxification) from opioids be completed at least 7 to 10 days before extended-release injectable naltrexone is initiated or resumed.
 Research has shown that naltrexone decreases reactivity to drug-conditioned cues and decreases craving.
-Patients who have been treated with extended-release injectable naltrexone may have reduced tolerance to opioids and may be unaware of their potential sensitivity to the same, or lower, doses of opioids that they used to take.
+If patients who have been treated with extended-release injectable naltrexone discontinue use, they may have reduced tolerance to opioids and may be unaware of their potential sensitivity to the same, or lower, doses of opioids that they used to take.
 Extended-release naltrexone should be part of a comprehensive management program that includes psychosocial support.

 Long-term naltrexone therapy extending beyond three months is considered most effective by researchers, and therapy may also be used indefinitely.
 Learn more about alcohol use disorders.